brackeen/file-compat/README.md

 # file-compat

-A C header file to help write cross-platform code related to file I/O.
+A C header file to help write cross-platform code related to `stdio` functions.

-## Redefined functions
+## Redefined `stdio` functions
 These functions are redefined so that they work as expected on Windows and Android.

 | Function            | Windows                      | Android